cal-itp/data-infra/docs/datasets/mst_payments.md

 ### Adding new tables in payments_loader

-* Copy the `customer_funding_source` task.
+* Copy the `customer_funding_sources` task.
 The new task name should match the table it creates.
 * Alter `destination_project_dataset_table` and `source_objects` to match the new table name.
 * Edit `schema_fields` to be the columns in the new table.
 If you are unsure of a column type, specify it as "STRING".